 APPLICATION PROCEDURES AND TIMETABLE

 Parents applying for a place in the Reception classes must submit the eAdmissions form/online form from your local authority and return it to them by the 15th January 2019.
 You should also complete the School’s Supplementary Information Form (SIF).
 Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the school’s criteria in the event of oversubscription.
 Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application.
-If you do not complete both forms described above and return them by 15th January 2018, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
+If you do not complete both forms described above and return them by 15th January 2019, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
 It is very unlikely that your child will be offered a place if a SIF is not supplied.

-Parents will be advised of the outcome of their application by their Local Authority on 16th April 2018.
+Parents will be advised of the outcome of their application by their Local Authority on 16th April 2019.
 Unsuccessful applicants will be given reasons related to the over-subscription criteria listed above and advised of their right of appeal to an independent appeal panel.

 CERTIFICATE OF CATHOLIC PRACTICE

 Applicants applying under criteria 2 -5 must submit a Certificate of Catholic Practice by the closing date.
 The Certificate is available from your parish or from the diocesan website.
 It is the parent’s duty to ensure that the Certificate of Catholic Practice is submitted to the school in good time.

 CHANGE OF DETAILS

 If any of the details on either of your forms changes between the date of application and the receipt of the letter of offer or refusal, you must inform the school and the local authority immediately.
 If misleading information is given or allowed to remain on either of your forms, the Governing Body reserves the right to withdraw the place, even if the child has already started school.

 In addition to their right of appeal, unsuccessful candidates will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the over-subscription criteria set out above and not in the order in which applications are received or added to the list.
 Names are normally removed from the list at the end of the academic year.

+The admission of pupils with an Education, Health Care Plan (EHC) is dealt with by a completely separate procedure.
 Details of this separate procedure are set out in the SEND Code of Practice.
 Children with this school named in their EHC plan will be admitted.

 FAIR ACCESS PROTOCOLS